-Dermatologist Dr. Cynthia Bailey’s Acne Diet
+Dermatologist Dr. Cynthia Bailey’s Diet to Heal Acne

 - Avoid eating and drinking a lot of high carb foods (white flour/bread/cookies, sugar empty calorie ‘junk’ foods, sugar filled drinks and juices)

 - Eat and drink dairy products in moderation only.
 Minimize fatty dairy products like ice cream and cheese, instead switch to using only moderate amounts of cultured whole milk dairy products with natural probiotics like yogurt and kefir .
 Bottom line: cut way down on dairy and use it in moderation only.

 - Do eat foods high in omega-3 fatty acids (e.g. salmon, flax seeds, walnuts, spinach etc.)